catamphetamine/imageboard/docs/engines/lynxchan.md

 The CAPTCHA challenge image URL is `/.global/captchas/{captchaId}`.

-Note that the received CAPTCHA challenge has a timeout that you won't be able to find out.
+LynxChan engine has a bug: the received CAPTCHA challenge has a timeout and you won't be able to find it out because it's not present in the JSON response.
+Every CAPTCHA usually has a different expiration interval, for some reason.

+A workaround for that bug would be using the regular — "with cookies" — variant of "Get CAPTCHA" API and then parse the expiration time from `set-cookie` headers.

 #### Solve a CAPTCHA